|

 surprising how often tuning problems arise during a session,

-can be disastrous to realize one of your basic instrumental
+be disastrous to realize one of your basic instrumental tracks

-tracks is out of tune late in the recording process.
-Tuning
+is out of tune late in the recording process.
+Tuning your

-your instruments takes a few minutes; a recording (and any
+instruments takes a few minutes; a recording (and any pitch

 Get

-of your recording session.
-Practice with a metronome (click
+your recording session.
+Practice with a metronome (click track)

 the drummer—can